StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

   - If there is an issue with the ID extractor, an exception will be logged here on each received topology element.
 No topology will be synchronized, however, the synchronization’s error counter will **not** increase.

 - Check the synchronization’s specific log file or, for Kubernetes, the `stackstate-sync` pod for log messages that include the synchronization’s name.
-  - Issues with a mapper function defined for a synchronization mapping will be reported here.
+  - Issues with a mapping function defined for a synchronization mapping will be reported here.
 The type is also logged to help determine which mapping to look at.
 The synchronization’s error counter will increase.
   - Issues with templates are also logged here.
 The synchronization’s error counter will increase.

 ### Relations